Ways you can become involved

 Huda cares passionately about lots of things, the main four are: transforming and improving the diversity and sustainability of the construction industry, STEM in education and encouraging more girls into it (she’s a construction ambassador), family and baking.

-Sara Tomlin
+Sara Rushby

 I have been a teacher for a number of years working both in the UK and overseas.
 Although my specialism is in Early Years, I have taught children from Nursery to Year 3.
 My time overseas took me to large International Schools in Indonesia, Vietnam and Hungary in roles such as Year Group Leader, Music and Assessment Coordinator and Early Years Coordinator.
 I am passionate about learning through play and child-centred learning.
 I love being outdoors and I am a Level 3 Forest School practitioner leading outdoor learning and Forest School experiences for our younger students.